fbpx

 Ensure you’re using pure maple syrup, as some commercial syrups contain high FODMAP ingredients like high fructose corn syrup.
 (They also don’t taste as nice!)

-2. Table Sugar (Sucrose)
+2. Table sugar (Sucrose)

 You might be surprised to hear that sugar is low FODMAP.